-In February 2018 I defended my PhD thesis, which focused on the history of Ontology in German philosophy from Wolff, through Kant, to Hegel.
-I am tracking the history of both the name or term 'ontology' and of the conception of what becomes known as the discipline of ontology.
+In February 2018 I defended my PhD thesis, which focused on the history of Ontology in German philosophy from Christian Wolff, through Kant, to Hegel.
+I was tracking the history of both the name or term 'ontology' and of the conception of what becomes known as the discipline of ontology.
 The history of the former starts with Lorhard in 1606.
 The history of the latter is much longer and in talking about it I focus mostly on Aristotle and Thomas Aquinas.
 Besides providing research on a fairly neglected area of the history of metaphysics (not Aristotle, Kant, or Hegel, to be clear, but the history of ontology) the thesis dispells some common myths and misconceptions about ideas and historical figures in philosophy.

 Most of my work can be found on my Academia page.